stacks-archive/blockstack-browser/docs/QA-process.md

 When creating a beta release or pull request, you should include specific QA steps as to how to test your work.

+## Test coverage

+At the very least, all automated tests should be passing that are triggered from a pull request.
+The reviewer should also use their judgement to look at the code in this contribution and determine if either:

+- existing tests cover this sufficiently
+- new tests should be added

+New tests are dependent on the type of code being used.
+If it is a functional change to 'back-end' code, then unit tests should be written to cover the expected results of that code.
+If the contribution makes changes to front-end behavior, then end-to-end (E2E) tests should cover any new or changes flows.

 ## General functionality

 Anytime you review, you should make sure you check out all major functions of the browser to make sure they still function correctly.